Towson Motorcycle Accident Attorney

 Establishing Fault in a Motorcycle Accident

 Establishing who was at fault is critical for any accident legal claim.
-This is particularly important in Maryland because of the state’s contributory negligence rule, which means that victims cannot be compensated by the court if they are found to be even a small percentage, as low as 1%, responsible for the accident.
+This is particularly important because of Maryland’s contributory negligence rule, which means that victims cannot be compensated by the court if they are found to be even a small percentage, as low as 1%, responsible for the accident.

 Additionally, the fault is particularly difficult to establish in motorcycle personal injury claims because, given the small size of the vehicles and the preconceived stereotypes regarding motorcycle outlaws, juries are not likely to sympathize with motorcycle riders.

-Even experienced Baltimore Motorcycle Accident Lawyer John Leppler has his work cut out for him.
-Our firm will visit the scene of the accident, gather all manner of evidence, and collect witness statements to corroborate their plaintiff’s testimony and piece together the client’s theory of the case.
+Experienced Towson motorcycle accident lawyer John Leppler will visit the scene of the accident, gather all manner of evidence, and collect witness statements to corroborate the plaintiff’s testimony and piece together the client’s theory of the case.

 Furthermore, motorcyclists are treated less than fairly by most insurance companies.
 There is a problematic insurance difference for motorcycle riders in Maryland regarding Personal Injury Protection (PIP) insurance.
 PIP is the additional insurance coverage you carry that pays for your medical bills or lost wages if you are injured in a crash.

 The policy is usually between $2,500 and $10,000 and covers you even if the accident was your fault.
 Insurance companies are required to offer PIP to the drivers of most other vehicles; however, they are allowed to withhold PIP coverage from motorcyclists.